The Italian Job (2003 film): Possible sequel

 A sequel to The Italian Job, tentatively titled The Brazilian Job, was in development by the summer of 2004, but has since faced multiple delays.
 Principal photography was initially slated to begin in March 2005, with a projected release date in November or December 2005.
 However, the script was never finalized, and the release date was pushed back to sometime in 2006, and later summer 2007.

 Writer David Twohy approached Paramount Pictures with an original screenplay entitled The Wrecking Crew, and though the studio reportedly liked the idea, they thought it would work better as a sequel to The Italian Job.
 Gray was slated to return as director, as well as most, if not all, of the original cast.
 At least two drafts of the script had been written by August 2007, but the project had not been greenlit.

 In March 2008, in an interview, Jason Statham said that "somebody should just erase it from IMDb.... and put it back on there when it's fully due and ready. [...]
 It's one of those things that's just sitting around."
 Producer Donald De Line revealed in June that a script for The Brazilian Job had been developed and budgeted, but "a lot of things were happening with various management changes and it got tabled."
 Describing its story, he said it "starts in Brazil, the set up is in Rio and the picture moves to Belgium where there’s something involving diamonds."
 However, Green stated that September that the sequel was unlikely in the near future.

 On March 9, 2009, De Line said that "[we] have a version at Paramount that we're talking very serious about", additionally mentioning that the cast was interested in the project.
 Neal Purvis and Robert Wade had been working on a draft of the sequel that year.
 The Daily Record reported in September that Theron was signed up for the film.
 That October, Gray said that he enjoyed making The Italian Job and hoped that he would still be interested in directing the sequel if the script became finalized and mentioned that it would be dependent upon scheduling.

 In January 2010, Twohy was quoted in an interview as saying "The Brazilian Job probably isn't happening.
 I wrote it years ago, and they just keep rolling it over on IMDb.
 Paramount—what can I say?"
 When asked about the sequel that June, Green said "The Brazilian Job doesn't exist actually" and called it a "wonderful myth of IMDb."
 However, the next month, Mark Wahlberg said that sequel production was "active" again.

+In September 2026, it was announced that Paul Feig would help develop a sequel.